JDsProjects/JDBot/readme.md

 If you were to fork the bot, DO give credit to @JDJGInc and use this responsibly.
 Also, if you want to copy the bot's code and run your own instance of JDBot, *do* DM `JDJG Inc. Official#3493` on Discord.
 If you plan to copy anything please let me know on discord or in an issue(this helps keep track of those who use my code, and so I can help you if you need help, please make your own code though.)
+If you do copy any code make sure to make a good faith effort to change the code to your own style, that way it's not weird for word.
+I don't want you to copy every feature I have one for one, if you do want to do this, you can just host your own instance

+(make sure to ask me how you can do that, or I can do that for you if you want.)
 Thank You,
 JDJG